 In addition to excellence in academics, veterinary schools will expect you to show excellence in other areas of your life.
 Extracurricular activities that previous premed students have done include:

 Internships, Volunteering & Shadowing

 Veterinary schools will expect that you have experience in the medical environment, even if it is just shadowing a vet.
 We have an affiliation with the Plattsburgh Animal Hospital on Route 3; you can do an internship there for college credit.
-If you don’t have a car, SUNY Plattsburgh has a dedicated shuttle to take you there.

 Having large animal experience is a big step up for your application as well.
 At SUNY Plattsburgh we are lucky to be located near the William T. Miner Agricultural Research Institute.
 The Miner Institute is a farm and large animal research facility.
 They sponsor classes and summer programs from which you can gain important experience for your application to vet school.

 Application to veterinary schools (D.V.M.) is through the VMCAS system.
 The VMCAS system opens for the each application cycle in early May and the application review process begins May 31st.
 VMCAS will require an official copy of your transcripts, letters of recommendation, GRE or MCAT score, and a list of schools where you want your application sent.
 When your file is complete, VMCAS will send your application to the schools on your list.
 Vet schools use rolling admissions, which means that they begin to review and accept students as soon as their application is complete.
 It is best have your application complete as close to the beginning of the opening review date as possible.

 Sydney Adolfo, Class of ’21

 - Cummings School of Veterinary Medicine at Tufts University